CISecurity/CCPA-Docs/docs/Configuration Guide.md

 3. Which JRE to leverage (32- or 64-bit).
 Defaults to 32-bit

 **Configuration Note:**  The “cis-cat-centralized.bat” script sets local environment variables denoting file system paths and folder names.
-CIS recommends, for simplicity, that these paths do not contain spaces, as without modification to the script, spaces in paths can cause unexpected behavior.
+The tool has been enhanced to now handle spaces in file paths.

 Near line 780 of the “cis-cat-centralized.bat” script, the following code section illustrates the configuration of the CIS-CAT command-line for execution.